Musixal/Backhaul/README.md

 * `tcp`: Use if you need straightforward TCP connections.
 * `tcpmux`: Use if you need to handle multiple sessions over a single connection.
 * `ws`: Use if you need to traverse HTTP-based firewalls or proxies.
+* `wss`: Use this for secure WebSocket connections that need to traverse HTTP-based firewalls or proxies.
+It encrypts data for added security, similar to WS but with encryption.